Resonance Contributions to Radiative Corrections in Charged-Current Elastic (Anti)Neutrino-Nucleon Scattering at GeV Energies: Introduction

-In this paper, we perform the first evaluation of the $\Delta (1232)$-resonance contribution to the unpolarized charged-current (anti)neutrino-nucleon elastic scattering at GeV energies.
+In this paper, we perform the first evaluation of the $\Delta (1232)$-resonance contribution to the unpolarized charged-current elastic (anti)neutrino-nucleon scattering at GeV energies.
 We verify that fixed-$t$ dispersion relations do not apply to resonance contributions as they are for the elastic intermediate state~\cite{Tomalak:2021hec,Tomalak:2022xup}.
 Therefore, we calculate the loop integrals by modeling the $\Delta$ interaction vertex in its on-shell form with two choices: (1) shifting momenta to satisfy collinear constraints as in the model of Refs.~\cite{Tomalak:2021hec,Tomalak:2022xup} and (2) retaining the full momentum dependence in the loop integration as in the hadronic model of Refs.~\cite{Blunden:2003sp,Blunden:2005ew,Kondratyuk:2005kk,Kondratyuk:2007hc,Graczyk:2013pca,Lorenz:2014yda,Zhou:2014xka,Tomalak:2014dja}, cf. also an interesting discussion in Ref.~\cite{Plestid:2025ojt}.
-Additionally, we investigate soft and collinear properties of the invariant amplitudes and study off-shell effects by changing the vector part of the weak interaction vertex of the $\Delta$ resonance from the gauge-independent form of the magnetic dipole contribution only to a traditional in neutrino physics form-factor decomposition.
 Our model satisfies soft and collinear constraints on the real parts of the invariant amplitudes.
 It also respects the expected crossing properties for several contributions, specified in Section~\ref{sec:virtual_delta}, and fulfills the unitarity constraints for the imaginary parts.
+Additionally, we investigate soft and collinear properties of the invariant amplitudes and study off-shell effects by changing the vector part of the weak interaction vertex of the $\Delta$ resonance from the gauge-independent form of the magnetic dipole contribution only to a traditional in neutrino physics form-factor decomposition.